Search

 To meet the team of Sports Chaplaincy Ireland, click here.

-That John Boyers, chaplain of Man United played an pivotal role in initiating Sports Chaplaincy in Ireland is without doubt.
-He sought out wise and godly men in Northern Ireland ,who were keen to play their part and lead the way.
+John Boyers (Founder of SCORE), a former chaplain of Man United, played a pivotal role in initiating Sports Chaplaincy in Ireland, without doubt.
+He sought out wise and godly men in Northern Ireland, who were keen to play their part and lead the way.

-Among them Andrew Thompson who became a shining example for others who would follow and who would serve for almost 20 years as chaplain at Ulster Rugby.
+Among them was Andrew Thompson, who became a shining example for others who would follow and who would serve for almost 20 years as chaplain at Ulster Rugby.
 He still serves as a club chaplain today at Ballymacash Rangers FC

-Bill Lavery was chaplain at Linfield FC from 2002 to 2022 .
+Bill Lavery was the chaplain at Linfield FC from 2002 to 2022.
 John described Bill as " very important to me as we began to develop sports chaplaincy in N. Ireland.
 His enthusiasm and his encouragement for the mission was second to none"

-Significant throughout these early days was Ossie McAuley, a pioneer of sports ministry and who could see the genuine benefit of Sports Chaplaincy and who encouraged others to take up chaplaincy roles whilst championing the work in Great Britain
+Significant throughout these early days was Ossie McAuley, a pioneer of sports ministry, who could see the genuine benefit of Sports Chaplaincy and who encouraged others to take up chaplaincy roles whilst championing the work in Great Britain

-In 2020 Tracey Robinson became the first female sports chaplain in Ireland , taking on the role as chaplain to the Northern Ireland senior women's international football team.
-Since then Tracey has served with courage and grace helping to develop sports chaplaincy across Ireland in female sports settings
+In 2020, Tracey Robinson became the first female sports chaplain in Ireland, taking on the role as chaplain to the Northern Ireland senior women's international football team.
+Since then, Tracey has served with courage and grace, helping to develop sports chaplaincy across Ireland in female sports settings.
+In August 2025, Tracey took over the reins from Philip to become the first female National Director for Sports Chaplaincy UK & Ireland.

-In 2021 Liam McGrath similarly responded to the open door at Drogheda United to take on the role as club chaplain .
+In 2021, Liam McGrath similarly responded to the open door at Drogheda United to take on the role of club chaplain.
 The first sports chaplain in the Republic of Ireland.
 With Gods guidance ,Liams diligence, courage and faithfulness led to the growth of Sports Chaplaincy across League of Ireland Football and sport as a whole across the Republic of Ireland .

-In 2022 Ken Revie, former chaplain to the European Golf Tour took on the role as Chaplain to the PGA Golf Club Professionals in Northern Ireland.
-Since then Ken has played a pivotal role in the growth of chaplaincy in golf clubs and in using golf events to draw alongside and reach the wider sports community
+In 2022, Ken Revie, former chaplain to the European Golf Tour, took on the role of Chaplain to the PGA Golf Club Professionals in Northern Ireland.
+Since then, Ken has played a pivotal role in the growth of chaplaincy in golf clubs and in using golf events to draw alongside and reach the wider sports community

-Today there are over 300 chaplains serving sportsmen, sportswomen, boys and girls across 375 unique sports settings across 12 different sports and in 24 of the 32 counties on the island of Ireland (April 2025)
+As of December 2025, there are over 300 chaplains serving sportsmen, sportswomen, boys and girls across 400 unique sports settings, 13 different sports and in 23 of the 32 counties on the island of Ireland.

 Planning your Visit